puntogris/posture-reminder/README.md

 # posture-reminder
-App that send a notification to remind you to fix your posture.
+App that sends a notification to remind you to fix your posture.